www.HandmadeBeadedJewelry.org

 As stronger tools were developed, carving became possible and jewelry materials were made into shapes.
 Soft, opaque stones were the first gemstone beads.
 By 2,500 B.C. carnelian, lapis lazuli, and rock crystal were in use.

 Colorful gemstones were first found on the earth’s surface.
 There is evidence of gemstone mining of lapis lazuli in Afghanistan as early as 5,000 B.C.
-In 3,000 B.C There was mining of turquoise in the Sinai peninsula and of emeralds in Egypt.
+In 3,000 B.C there was mining of turquoise in the Sinai peninsula and of emeralds in Egypt.
 Amber was traded in the areas around the Baltic Sea.
 In North and South America turquoise was mined.

 Ancient Beliefs